The translation of this document is outdated.

 type of provision of the information;

-2) to impose an obligation on providers of online
+2) to impose an obligation on the providers of online

 intermediation platform services to prevent the violation of